\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Abstract

 \section{Abstract}

-We present a general \textit{ab initio} method based on Wannier function for simulating the photocurrent in solids.
+We present a general \textit{ab initio} method based on Wannier functions using the covariant derivative for simulating the photocurrent in solids.
 The method is widely applicable to charge/spin DC and AC photocurrent at any perturbation levels in both semiconductors and metals for both linearly and circularly polarized light.
-This is because the method is theoretically complete (within relaxation time approximation), that is to say, it includes all intra-band, inter-band and their cross terms.
-Specifically for the second-order DC photocurrent, it includes all of the following contributions - shift current, (magnetic) injection current, Berry curvature dipole, gyration current and Fermi surface ones, instead of only a part of them as in most previous \textit{ab initio} methods.
+This is because the method is theoretically complete (within the relaxation time approximation), that is to say, it includes all intraband, interband and their cross terms.
+Specifically for the second-order DC photocurrent, it includes all of the following contributions - shift current, gyration current, (magnetic) injection current, Berry curvature dipole and other Fermi surface contributions, instead of only a part of them as in most previous \textit{ab initio} methods.
 It is also free from the degeneracy issue, i.e., applicable to arbitrary band structures with arbitrary numbers of degenerate bands.
-We apply the method to various semiconductors and metals, including GaAs, graphene-hBN heterostructure, monolayer WS$_{2}$, a 2D ferroelectric material - monolayer GeS, bilayer anti-ferromagnetic MnBi$_{2}$Te$_{4}$ and topological Weyl semimetal RhSi to simulate their charge and/or spin, DC and/or AC photocurrent.
-Our theoretical results are in good agreement with previous theoretical works.
+We apply the method to various semiconductors and metals, including GaAs, graphene-hBN heterostructure, monolayer WS$_{2}$, a 2D ferroelectric material - monolayer GeS, bilayer anti-ferromagnetic MnBi$_{2}$Te$_{4}$ and topological Weyl semimetal RhSi, to simulate their charge and/or spin, DC and/or AC photocurrent.
+Our theoretical results are in agreement with previous theoretical works.
+Our numerical tests of GaAs, WS$_{2}$ and GeS suggest setting the degeneracy threshold in the conventional method as $\hbar\Gamma^{\left(2\right)}$, with $\Gamma^{\left(2\right)}$ the relaxation rate of the off-diagonal elements of the density matrix between two states with close energies.
+We find that compared with the conventional Wannier-function-based method using non-dgenerate perturbation theory, the numerical errors of optical susceptibilities of bilayer anti-ferromagnetic MnBi$_{2}$Te$_{4}$ with the $\mathcal{PT}$ symmetry can be reduced by 1-2 orders of magnitude by our method for circularly polarized light.
 Our method provides a universal computational tool for reliable and accurate predictions of abundant weak-field photocurrent phenomena in disparate materials.